jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

     worksheet.write_number(0, 0, 123456)
     worksheet.write_number('A2', 2.3451)

+Both row-column and A1 style notation are supported, as shown above.
+See :ref:`cell_notation` for more details.

 The numeric types supported are ``float``, ``int``, ``long``, :class:`decimal.Decimal` and :class:`fractions.Fraction` or anything that can be converted via ``float()``.